graeme-winter/dials_tutorials/CCP4-BCA-2024/command-line-processing.md

 dials.find_spots imported.expt
 ```

 DIALS finds spots throughout the entire rotation scan, whereas some other programs default to finding spots on just enough images to perform indexing.
-This means spot-finding takes longer with DIALS, but the information determined from the entire scan can be reused multiple times.
+This means spot-finding takes longer with DIALS, but the information determined from the entire scan can then be reused multiple times.
 In fact, now DIALS will not need to read the image data again until integration.
 At the end of the spot-finding procedure you will see an ASCII-art histogram indicating the number of spots found on each image.
-In this case it is pretty boring because the crystal diffracts equally well throughout the scan:
+In this case it is pretty boring because the crystal diffracts consistently well throughout the scan:

 ```
 Histogram of per-image spot count for imageset 0: